 Total expenses as of the end of the quarterly reporting period identified above.
 This should be a currency field.

-Total administrative expense as of the end of the quarterly reporting period identified above.
+Administrative expense as of the end of the quarterly reporting period identified above.
 This should be a currency field.
-NOTE: Direct Contract PDPs are waived from this element.
+NOTE: Direct Contract PDPs are waived from this element

-Total net income as of the end of the quarterly reporting period identified above.
+Net income as of the end of the quarterly reporting period identified above.
 This should be a currency field.

 Drug benefit expenses (excluding administrative expenses) as of the end of the quarterly reporting time period.
 Drug benefit expenses are paid claims costs which would be comprised of negotiated costs and dispensing fees less member share.
 This should be a currency field.